• FB

 The Best Soft & Chewy Hoagie Bread Roll

-1. When you divide the dough, with your fingers, gently pat into a rectangle where the dough is about 1/4″ thick.
+1. After you divide the dough into your pieces (4-8), with your fingers, gently pat it into a rectangle where the dough is about 1/4″ thick.

-2. Next, fold the upper quarter (like an envelope) towards the center and press gently to seal.
+2. Next, fold the bottom third to the center, then fold the upper quarter (like an envelope) towards the center, and press gently to seal.

-3. Rotate the dough 180 degrees (so the last fold faces away from you) and repeat the above folding step then using your hand to seal the dough seams as you fold it.
+3. Rotate the dough 180 degrees (so the last fold faces away from you), repeat the above folding step, and use your hand to seal the dough seams as you fold it.
 What you’re doing is folding the dough into itself.

 4. At this point, your dough is almost shaped like a log/snake.
-Gently cup your hand over the center of the dough and, without applying pressure/pressing down, gently roll the dough back and forth to reinforce the seal and roll it out into a log.
+Gently cup your hand over the center of the dough and, without pressing down, roll the dough back and forth to reinforce the seal, then roll it out into a log.
+If necessary, gently pinch the seam closed.

-5. I then grab the ends, lightly, and carefully pull them outwards to help stretch out dough (just an inch or so – again dependent on how long you want your rolls).
+5. Grab the ends and lightly, carefully pull them outwards to stretch the dough (just an inch or so – again, depending on how long you want your rolls).

 Adding Slashes/Slits